MAKEOUTHILL6/audits/reports/OmegaPay.md

     }
 ```

-`setAdminFee` can be called by anyone as it is missing acess control.
+`setAdminFee` can be called by anyone as it is missing access control.

 ## Recommendations